zapier/zapier-platform-cli/README.md

 npm install
 ```

-You should now have a working local app, you can run several local commands to try it out.
+You should now have a working local app.
+You can run several local commands to try it out.

 ```bash
 # validate the app